The General – 3.5 stars

-John Boorman’s The General is the story of Martin Cahill, a Dublin gangster of the 1970s, 80s and 90s.
+John Boorman’s film is the story of Martin Cahill, a Dublin gangster of the 1970s, 80s and 90s.
 Cahill’s story is fairly interesting.
 He was a small time thief whose gang rose up to become a crime wave so big that – after an art heist which included the swiping of a Vermeer – the police followed him everywhere (not stake-out following, but standing at his front door and walking 3 feet behind him following).
-His attempts to shake his tails, his planning and execution of robberies, his avoidance of conviction on an earlier heist, and his constant obscuring of his own face from public view are stuff of crime legend, and Brendan Gleeson has great fun with a simple character.
+His attempts to shake his tails, his planning and execution of robberies, his avoidance of conviction on an earlier heist, and his constant obscuring of his own face from public view are stuff of crime legend.
+Brendan Gleeson has great fun with a simple character in ridiculous circumstances.

 Boorman writes good patter between the crooks, and he paces his heist scenes well, all with a comic touch.
-Moreover, Boorman has a keen insight into the economic and political pressures in everyday Irish life, and he intertwines his observations without any great speechifying.
+Boorman also has a keen insight into the economic and political pressures in everyday Irish life, and he presents his observations without any great speechifying.

-Two glaring problems with this film.
+There are two glaring problems with the film.
 First, Jon Voight plays the Inspector who hounds Cahill.
 Voight is a glutton for scenery, and his brogue is something you see in an Irish Spring commercial.
 I understand Boorman and Voight go way back to Deliverance days, but Voight’s presence here is very disconcerting.

-Second, Boorman shows Cahill doing something so brutal about 3/5 through the film that it basically makes you withdraw any emotional investment in Cahill from that point forward.
-While Boorman tries to make it all part of the wit and lore of Cahill, in fact, I found it difficult to go back and enjoy his character.
-The film seemed off-kilter from that point forward.
+Second, Boorman shows Cahill doing something so brutal about 3/5 through the film thatyou withdraw emotional investment in Cahill.
+While Boorman tries to make it all part of the lore of Cahill, in fact, tonally, the film seemed off-kilter from that point forward.